 - nervous system disorders, such as cerebral palsy

-Although many of these conditions are short term, some, such as cerebral palsy, may cause permanent walking abnormalities.
+Although many of these conditions are short-term, some (such as cerebral palsy) may

 What Are the Symptoms of Walking

 Walking abnormalities are separated into five groups based on

 characterized by a slouched, rigid posture.
 A person with this condition walks

 feet while walking.
-He or she may also appear to walk very stiffly.
+They may also appear to walk very stiffly.

 from side to side when walking.